pghvlaans/sbotools/man-md/sbotool.1.md

 saved in the */var/log/sbotools* directory for future use.

 Individual scripts can be added to lists for installation, upgrade and removal as the root user.
+Any user may add to the template list, which creates a **sbotools** template that can be implemented with **sboinstall \--use-template** on another system.
 These lists do not persist when **sbotool** is closed.
 List operations use dependency resolution.

 If a utility other than **sbotool** installs, removes or upgrades packages, or changes **sbotools** settings while **sbotool** is running,